When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Falling Asleep With Tinnitus

-Sleep is the number one problem tinnitus sufferers report.
-Research suggests that insomnia prevalence in tinnitus patients ranges from 40% to over 50%, with a vicious cycle: poor sleep makes tinnitus worse, and worse tinnitus disrupts sleep further.
+Sleep is the most commonly reported problem for people with tinnitus.
+Research suggests insomnia affects between 40% and 50% of this group, with a compounding cycle: poor sleep makes tinnitus feel worse, and worse tinnitus disrupts sleep further.

 Why turn the frequency tone off at night?

 A pure sine tone at your matched frequency can be alerting rather than calming.
-Broad-spectrum sounds like rain or pink noise feel more natural and are less likely to keep your brain in "analytical mode."
-Save frequency matching for daytime use when you're alert.
+Broad-spectrum sounds like rain or pink noise feel more natural and are less likely to keep your brain in analytical mode.
+Save frequency matching for daytime use.

 Suggested Starting Setup